 Fishing for black bass should be good in 2018.
 Largemouth bass are very abundant throughout the lake as a result of good recruitment during the past few years of high water levels, but many will still be sublegal during 2018.
 The majority of largemouth bass sampled in the spring of 2017 ranged from 10”-13”.
 This abundant year class of largemouth bass produced in 2015 will likely comprise the majority of anglers’ catches in 2018 and should reach 15” by the spring of 2019.
 The percentage of largemouth bass greater than or equal to 15” was just 14 percent throughout the reservoir during the spring 2017 electrofishing surveys, but should continue to improve as these young bass continue to grow.
-Electrofishing surveys conducted in the spring of 2017 revealed an abundance of spotted bass in the 13-15 inch range exists as well with numerous spotted bass larger than 15 inches present.
-Nine percent of spotted bass sampled in the spring surveys exceeding the minimum length limit of 15”.
+Electrofishing surveys conducted in the spring of 2017 revealed an abundance of spotted bass in the 10”-13” range as well, with three percent of the spotted bass captured in the spring surveys exceeding the minimum length limit of 15”.
 These fish should reach the legal-size limit of 15” by 2020.
 Largemouth and spotted bass comprise the majority of the black bass population in the river arms, while smallmouth bass comprise a substantial segment of the black bass population in the main lake from the Highway 86 bridge to Campbell Point.
 Anglers need to fish a variety of water depths and types to find bass.
 Outside of the spring spawning period and in the fall, bass are often found in deeper, offshore water.
 Extended main lake points, humps, and bluffs are productive areas.
 Jigs, spoons, and drop-shot rigs are effective during summer months in the 10-25 foot range or deeper, depending upon the depth of the thermocline.
 Largemouth and smallmouth bass can typically be caught fishing on the bottom while spotted bass are commonly found suspended over deep water following schools of baitfish.
 Good electronics can greatly increase your chances of finding suspended schools of spotted bass.

 White bass fishing should be fair at best in 2017.
-The best opportunity to catch white bass will be when the fish move up into tributary streams to spawn in late March and early April.
+The best opportunity to catch white bass will be when the fish move far up into tributary streams to spawn in March.
 Anglers willing to troll or fish jigging spoons can also catch white bass during the summer months.
-Gravel flats 25-50 feet deep are the best areas to troll or spoon for white bass.
+Gravel flats 25’ to 50’ deep are the best areas to troll or spoon for white bass.
 Trolling can also be effective in February and early March when these fish begin to move up the river arms.
 As water temperatures warm, the white bass will move further up the river into shallower water, but will congregate in deeper holes in the channel up the river arms of the lake before moving up.

-Snagging for paddlefish should be good in 2016.
+Snagging for paddlefish should be good in 2017.
 Paddlefish concentrate each spring in the upper reaches of the James River Arm above Cape Fair.
 Early in the snagging season, most paddlefish are caught between Virgin Bluff and Point 15.
 As water temperatures warm, the paddlefish will move farther up the James River Arm.
 If the James River rises enough to stimulate a spawning run, paddlefish will migrate upstream to spawn.
 The extent and duration of these migrations are dependent upon river flows and water temperatures, but can extend as far upstream as Lake Springfield Dam.
 Good numbers of legal-sized paddlefish (greater than or equal to 34”) were collected during netting surveys in the winter of 2016-2017.
 Paddlefish can be legally harvested from March 15 through April 30 and the limit is two paddlefish per day.
 Because paddlefish feed on zooplankton, the best way to catch them is by snagging them with large treble hooks.
-Looks for schools of paddlefish in the lake channel using a depth finder and cast to them or troll over the school with a boat while snagging.
+Look for schools of paddlefish in the lake channel using a depth finder and cast to them or troll over the school with a boat while snagging.
 A project to help determine the number of paddlefish harvested each year began in 2015.
-Many paddlefish will be tagged with metal jaw bands and anglers are encouraged to report tagged paddlefish they catch to the Missouri Department of Conservation.
-Tag returns will be entered into a drawing for a cash reward at the end of the 2016 snagging season.
-Anglers should not remove tags from sublegal fish (less than 34 inches) but are encouraged to report the number to the Conservation Department.
+Many paddlefish have been tagged with metal jaw bands and anglers are encouraged to report tagged paddlefish they catch to the Missouri Department of Conservation.
+Tag returns will be entered into a drawing for a cash reward at the end of the 2017 snagging season.
+Anglers should not remove tags from sublegal fish (less than 34") but are encouraged to report the tag number to the Conservation Department.

-A six year habitat project in Table Rock Lake was completed in 2013.
-Over 1,400 fish habitat structures including brush piles, stump fields, and rock piles were added to the lake and an interactive fish habitat map of these structures is available on the MDC public website at http://egis.mdc.mo.gov/fishing/where-fish.
+An extensive six-year habitat project was completed in Table Rock Lake in 2013.
+Over 1,400 fish habitat structures including brushpiles, stump fields, and rock piles were added to the lake and an interactive fish habitat map of these structures is available on the MDC public website at http://huntfish.mdc.mo.gov/fishing/where-fish.
 These structures can also be found using the MO Fishing App, available to download for free on a smartphone.